gordtulloch/obsy/README.md

 ## Current Status
 Currently working on sub-projects as follows:
 * [EKOSProcessingScripts](https://github.com/gordtulloch/EKOSProcessingScripts) Scripts to use with EKOS to integrate with OBSY.
 For example a post-processing script that calibrates images, stores the FITS data files in a repository, and loads summary and image information into the OBSY database.
-(STARTED)
+(TESTING)
 * [Photometry-Pipeline](https://github.com/gordtulloch/Photometry-Pipeline) Python script for processing of images via differential photometry (STARTED)
 * [MLCloudDetect](https://github.com/gordtulloch/mlCloudDetect) Machine Learning based cloud detection for allsky cameras (COMPLETE)
 * [PythonEkosFiles](https://github.com/gordtulloch/pythonEkosFiles) Python objects for reading and writing Ekos sequence and schedule files (STARTED)